Which of the following scenarios describes a primary reinforcer? | Study Prep in Pearson+

 1

 Step 1: Understand the concept of a primary reinforcer.
-A primary reinforcer is a stimulus that is naturally reinforcing because it satisfies a biological need, such as food, water, or warmth, without any prior learning.
+A primary reinforcer is something that is naturally reinforcing because it satisfies a biological need, such as food, water, or warmth, without any prior learning.

-Step 2: Identify the examples given in the problem and classify each reinforcer as primary or secondary.
-For instance, praise from a manager is a social reward and typically considered a secondary reinforcer because it requires learning to be valued.
+Step 2: Identify the options given and analyze whether the reinforcement is biologically based or learned.
+For example, a gold star sticker or praise are learned reinforcers, also called secondary reinforcers.

-Step 4: Review the other scenarios: earning points toward a gift card and getting extra recess time are both examples of secondary reinforcers because their value is learned through association with primary reinforcers or other rewards.
+Step 4: Compare the other options (gold star sticker, praise, extra screen time) and note that these are all examples of secondary reinforcers because their value is learned through association with primary reinforcers or social approval.

-Step 5: Conclude that the scenario involving the child receiving chocolate is the correct example of a primary reinforcer, as it directly satisfies a biological need without requiring prior learning.
+Step 5: Conclude that the scenario where a child receives a piece of chocolate after finishing homework best fits the definition of a primary reinforcer.

 Watch next